dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 **Using defaults**

-If you wish to use the **default** settings defined in the roc_diagram_defaults.yaml file, specify a minimal custom configuration file (minimal_roc_diagram_defaults.yaml), which consists of only a comment block, but can be any empty file:
+If you wish to use the **default** settings defined in the roc_diagram_defaults.yaml file, specify a minimal custom configuration file (minimal_roc_diagram.yaml), which consists of only a comment block, but can be any empty file (if you have write permissions for the output filename path corresponding to the `plot_filename` setting in the default configuration file.
+Otherwise you will need to specify a `plot_filename` in your minimal_roc_diagram.yaml file):

 .. literalinclude:: ../../test/roc_diagram/minimal_roc_diagram.yaml